 - The complainant may make a closing statement.

-- Following presentation of evidence and closing statements, the hearing is adjourned and everyone except members of the hearing panel and the Associate Dean of Students are dismissed from the hearing room.
+- Following the presentation of evidence and closing statements, the hearing is adjourned and everyone except members of the hearing panel and the Director of Community Standards are dismissed from the hearing room.
 Participants may be asked by the Chair to remain available while the panel deliberates.
-The Associate Dean of Students may not participate in deliberations unless requested by the Chair to address a procedural question.
+The Director of Community Standards may not participate in deliberations unless requested by the Chair to address a procedural question.

 - Deliberations proceed in two stages.
 First, a determination of responsibility or lack of responsibility is made based upon a majority vote of the hearing panel.
 Second, if the panel finds the student responsible, evidence of prior disciplinary action is entered into the deliberations by the Chair.
 Prior actions are considered only in the determination of sanctions, and will normally lead to a more stringent sanction.